hyprland-community/hypr-binds/README.md

 ## General support

-The same script one can run via `nix` is also generally available for all non-nix users as simple bash scripts where the only hard dependencies are `bash` and [jq](https://github.com/jqlang/jq), besides either Wofi or Rofi.
+The same script one can run via `nix` is also generally available for all non-nix users as simple bash scripts where the only hard dependencies are `bash` and [jq](https://github.com/jqlang/jq), besides Wofi, Rofi, or Fuzzel.

 Users are welcome to download either script and modify it at will: